devtron-labs/devtron/docs/user-guide/deploying-application/rollback-deployment.md

 3. Once you select the previously deployed image and the configuration, review the difference between `Last Deployed Configuration` and the selected configuration.

-4. You can also edit the configuration values on the `Deployment Template` and click `Deploy`.
+4. Click `Deploy`.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/deploying-application/rollback-deployment/config-diff.jpg)

 The selected previously deployed image will be deployed.

 **Note**:
-- There will be no difference in configuration if you select `Last deployed config` from the list.
+- There will be no difference in the configuration if you select `Last deployed config` from the list.
 - When you select `Config deployed with selected image` and  if the configuration is missing in the selected previously deployed image, it will show as `Config Not Available`.
 In such cases, you can select either `Last saved config` or `Last deployed config`.